cdapio/cdap-apps/Wise/README.rst

     ResultSet resultSet =
       exploreConnection.prepareStatement("SELECT * FROM cdap_user_bouncecountstore ORDER BY uri").executeQuery();

-A complete example of the test is included in the downloaded zip.
+A complete example of the test is included in the source code of Wise.

 License
 =======